wardchrisoid/blubeta-RFID/README.md

-  The formula for getting the light to swtich on or off with the RFID chip is as follows In this case replace Tarr with whichever array you wish to compare to.
+  The formula for getting the light to swtich on or off with the RFID chip is as follows
+  In this case, replace Tarr with whichever array you wish to compare to.
   Correspondingly, replace the Tcount with the int associated with your array.
   Choose which pin this triggers via digitialWrite.
 The number being the pin num; HIGH being on; LOW being off

       if (Tarr[0] == nuidPICC[0] || Tarr[1] == nuidPICC[1] || Tarr[2] == nuidPICC[2] || Tarr[3] == nuidPICC[3]) {